Home /Compare /vs Jace

 Where we win

-• Edit capture on every tier; coaching dashboard on Standard+; RAG injection on Pro
+• Edit capture on every tier; coaching dashboard and RAG injection on Standard+

 • Measurable improvement curve on the dashboard (Standard+)